Aims And Values Statement

 Welcome to Class 1!

 Our teacher Mr Marshall teaches us every day of the school week.
-We are very lucky to have three Teaching Assistants Miss Ducat, Ms Hargreaves & Mrs Smith to help us with our learning across the week.
+We are very lucky to have three Teaching Assistants Miss Ducat, Ms Hargreaves & Mrs Russell to help us with our learning across the week.

 At Chapel Haddlesey we believe passionately that a strong Early Years education will set children up to be independent and confident learners throughout the rest of their school life.
 As a result, we put a great emphasis on their formative years in school.
 Class 1 is where the fun happens!